HonAnson/HonAnson/README.md

 - 👋 Hi, I’m @HonAnson
-- 👀 I’m interested in artificial intelligence and automation
+- 👀 I’m passioned in computer vision and 3D reconstruction
-- 🌱 I’m currently learning about c++
+- 🌱 I’m currently learning about web development as hobby
 - 💞️ I’m looking to collaborate on any project
 - 📫 To reach me, feel free to contact me on github